Contact open books with flexible pages: Background

 \subsection{Open Books}

-We recall some definitions as well as the fundamental result of Giroux-Mohsen on the existence of supporting open books on contact manifolds \begin{definition}[Contact Open Book] An open book supports a contact structure, if there exists a contact form $\alpha$ that is a contact form on the binding and $d\alpha$ is a symplectic form on the interior of the pages. \end{definition} Moreover, one can always modify the contact form near the binding so that the Reeb flow is periodic close to the boundary of a neighbourhood of the binding and has a specific form near the binding (cf.\ \cite[Section 3]{DGZ}, \cite{VanKoe}).
+We recall some definitions as well as the fundamental result of Giroux-Mohsen on the existence of supporting open books on contact manifolds \begin{definition}[Contact Open Book] An open book supports a contact structure, if there exists a contact form $\alpha$ that is a contact form on the binding, $d\alpha$ is a symplectic form on the interior of the pages and the orientations on the binding induced by the contact form and the symplectic form agree. \end{definition} Moreover, one can always modify the contact form near the binding so that the Reeb flow is periodic close to the boundary of a neighbourhood of the binding and has a specific form near the binding (cf.\ \cite[Section 3]{DGZ}, \cite{VanKoe}).
 In particular, one can take a {\em smooth} open book whose monodromy is a symplectomorphism of the page with compact support.
 However, this monodromy is not the first return map of a Reeb flow.
-One can then apply a further isotopy to assume that the monodromy is exact, i.e.\ preserves the primitive $\lambda$ (cf.\ \cite[Chapter 7.3]{Ge}).
-By slightly abuse we call the resulting map the symplectic monodromy of the open book, as its symplectic isotopy class is well defined (cf.\ \cite{Gr,VanKoe})
+One can then apply a further isotopy to assume that the monodromy is exact, i.e.\ preserves the primitive $\lambda$ up to $df$ for some compactly supported function (cf.\ \cite[Chapter 7.3]{Ge}).
+By slight abuse we call the resulting map the symplectic monodromy of the open book, as its symplectic isotopy class is well defined (cf.\ \cite{Gr,VanKoe}).

 A priori, the page of such an open book need only be a Liouville manifold.
 However, Giroux-Mohsen showed that such supporting open books always exist and the page can taken to be Weinstein.
-Thus we have the following: \begin{theorem}[Giroux-Mohsen \cite{Groux}] Any contact manifold has a supporting open book, whose page is a Weinstein manifold $(W, \lambda)$ and whose symplectic monodromy lies in the group $\textrm{Symp}_c(W,d\lambda)$. \end{theorem}
+Thus we have the following: \begin{theorem}[Giroux-Mohsen \cite{Groux}] Any contact manifold has a supporting open book, whose page is a Weinstein manifold $(W, \lambda)$ and whose symplectic monodromy lies in the group $\textrm{Symp}_\partial(W,d\lambda)$. \end{theorem}